FindMySchool LogoFindMySchool

 A calm, purposeful culture is a clear thread here, supported by consistent routines and a rewards system that students understand.
 The most recent inspection (published 20 June 2025) graded Quality of education, Behaviour and attitudes, and Leadership and management as Good, with Personal development graded Outstanding.

 This is a state secondary serving ages 11 to 16, so there are no tuition fees.
 Academic outcomes sit in the solid middle of the England picture overall, with a meaningful local edge.
-In the FindMySchool GCSE rankings based on official data, the academy is ranked 1,185th in England and 1st in the Peterlee area.
-That places results broadly in line with the middle 35% of schools in England (25th to 60th percentile), while still leading the immediate local field.
+In the FindMySchool GCSE rankings based on official data, the academy is ranked 1,852nd of 3,895 schools in England for GCSE academic performance, while the Peterlee local hub ranks it 2nd locally and 1,508th overall in England.

 The school’s “World Ready” framing is not just branding.
 It shows up in structured personal development, student leadership groups, and enrichment that connects to local identity and aspiration.